-Installation guidelines for "most" Ktm 950/990 Adventures:
+Installation guidelines for most 05-08 Ktm 640 Adventures:

-IMPORTANT: Provided here are guidelines for most of the possible variations, however, each bike varies.
+IMPORTANT: Ktm builds these models with several options of forks and triple clamps.
+Provided here are guidelines for most of the possible variations, however, each bike varies.
+It's critical for the installing mechanic to verify he has the correct parts for your individual bike's options.
 Due to the close tolerances and variations from the factory welds, the installing mechanic will have to be adaptable for each bike's variations.
 If you're not sure, call us first.
-This kit requires drilling out the "headless" security bolts that hold the key switch on.
-This kit is designed to retain the stock locking mechanism, unless of course the locking bracket has been welded exceptionally high.
+This kit requires drilling out the "headless" security bolts that hold the key switch on the stock bike.
+This kit is designed to retain the stock locking mechanism unless the locking bracket has been welded exceptionally high or is unique from the factory.